lsd-so/agentflare/README.md

 ![Step one draw circles followed by step two showing an entire own](assets/owl.png)

 ### Using Chromium

-While Cloudflare does offer a [product for headless browsers](https://developers.cloudflare.com/browser-rendering/), their [pricing](https://developers.cloudflare.com/browser-rendering/platform/pricing/) can be a bit steep so here we run a [chromium container](https://github.com/lsd-so/agentflare/blob/main/browser/Dockerfile) (see [here](https://hub.docker.com/r/zenika/alpine-chrome) for the inspiration).

 Due to a [security](https://chromium-review.googlesource.com/c/chromium/src/+/952522) measure that prevents chromium from arbitrarily being accessed or controlled remotely, the image proxies requests with [nginx](https://github.com/lsd-so/agentflare/blob/main/browser/nginx.conf#L26) to mask the actual traffic origin.
 This allows you to run or debug from a machine that's not part of your Cloudflare deployment like so: